J000Z/TrafficLight/readme.md

 This is a car simulation game.
 The user need to control the car with arrow keys and drive it to a given destination whose direction is given by a compass.
 User can choose the difficulty by define the distance to destination.
 The car initially has 100 hp.
 Whenever it moves into a road intersection when the light is red, the car will lose 10 hp.
 If hp reaches 0, user loses the game.

-Use the camera switch on the left bottom corner to switch between car following and fly control(control by mouse drag, A, W, S, D, Q, E)
+Use the camera switch on the left bottom corner to switch between car following and fly control(control by mouse drag and keys A, W, S, D, Q, E)

 I created a shader for the compass, to simulate a radar animation.
 It reads an input variable representing an angle varying from 0 to 2*pi, and highlights the sector at that angle.